 Courtney Lynch focuses her practice on construction litigation.
 She serves clients at all levels of a project and in all phases of construction, with a focus on risk avoidance and dispute resolution.
 Courtney regularly counsels construction clients during active and ongoing projects, working closely with executive teams to determine best-actions from both a business and legal frame of reference.

 Courtney has handled a wide variety of construction litigation matters in both the private and public sectors.
 She has extensive experience drafting and litigating mechanic’s liens, payment and performance bonds, and bonds to indemnify against liens.
 She recognizes the financial pressures experienced by the construction industry and the importance of securing a contractor’s right to payment.
 Courtney works in partnership with clients to understand their unique drivers, goals, and priorities prior to and during litigation.

 While attending law school, Courtney served as a judicial intern to the Honorable David Hittner and the Honorable Nancy F. Atlas in the U.S. District Court for the Southern District of Texas.
 She was Assistant Managing Editor and Assistant Articles Editor of the South Texas Law Review and a member of the Board of Advocates.
-She served as President of the Women’s Law Society and as Vice President of the Real Estate and Construction Law Society.
+She served as President/Co-Founder of the Women’s Law Society and as Vice President of the Real Estate and Construction Law Society.

 Prior to launching her legal career, Courtney was a practicum student at Family to Family Network, an organization in Houston that empowers the families of children and young adults with disabilities as they navigate the complex education, health care, and social service systems.
 Courtney was also a Family Assistance Center Specialist for the Texas Military Forces State Family Program in Austin, Texas where she served as a part of a command support team that advised command on forming and operating their family readiness programs.